THE GOOD, THE BAD, THE UGLY

 Cotton: IT’S COMPLICATED

-So cotton is a natural fibre, yes, however it’s also a highly water-intensive crop meaning that cotton shouldn’t be consumed on such a large scale as it is currently.
-If not organic, cotton is also a highly sprayed crop that causes harsh chemicals to be put into the environment on a large scale.
-Go organic every-time.
+Cotton is a natural fibre, however it’s also a highly water-intensive crop meaning that cotton shouldn’t be consumed on such a large scale as it is currently.
+Standard cotton is also a highly sprayed crop that causes harsh chemicals to be put into the environment on a large scale.
+That said, cotton is a biodegradable fabric that is naturally antibacterial and soft to wear, so organic cotton is best.

 Image credit: Jonquil Living